capactio/capact/docs/tutorial/jira-installation/README.md

 ### Goal

-This instruction will guide you through the installation of Jira on a Kubernetes cluster using Capact.
+This instruction will guide you through the installation of Mattermost on a Kubernetes cluster using Capact.

-Jira depends on the PostgreSQL database.
-Depending on the cluster configuration, with the Capact project, you can install Jira with a managed Cloud SQL database or a locally deployed PostgreSQL Helm chart.
+Mattermost depends on the PostgreSQL database.
+Depending on the cluster configuration, with the Capact project, you can install Mattermost with a managed Cloud SQL database or a locally deployed PostgreSQL Helm chart.

 The diagrams below show possible scenarios:

-**Install all Jira components in a Kubernetes cluster**
+**Install all Mattermost components in a Kubernetes cluster**

 ![in-cluster](./assets/install-in-cluster.svg)

-**Install Jira with an external Cloud SQL database**
+**Install Mattermost with an external Cloud SQL database**

 ![in-gcp](./assets/install-gcp.svg)